Hair Wraps & Head Scarves for Hair Loss

 5. High-quality & Long-lasting

 LA Says: I went through too many rounds of itchy, heavy, uncomfortable headwraps before I found the perfect material: bamboo.
-Then I found 100% pure silk from Hoi An’s Silk Village.

 I love them all, but bamboo’s the one I wear most.
 I’m probably known in Hoi An as some translation of “the girl with the colourful head”.
 But there’s worse things to be called, right?!